spacelift-io/user-documentation/docs/concepts/stack/deleting-a-stack.md

 ![](<../../assets/screenshots/stack/settings/stack-deletion_form.png>)

 !!! warn
-    Note that, at least currently, resource deletion is not support while using the native Terragrunt support.
+    Resource deletion is not currently supported while using the native Terragrunt support.

 ## Deleting Resources Managed by a Stack